wifaqmn/cyclistic-case-study/README.md

 #### 2. Total trips

-The number of trips is distributed by the months, days of the week and hours of the day are examnined.
+The number of trips is distributed by the months, days of the week and hours of the day are examined.

 ![image](https://github.com/wifaqmn/imagecontent/blob/main/total_trips_cyclistic.png)